Molly Lamb Bobak: World War II

 The first page from Molly Lamb's WWII diary.
 "Molly Lamb enters the Army".
 Hand drawn page from her World War II diary.
 Dated: November 22, 1942.

 Bobak enlisted in the Canadian Women's Army Corps (C.W.A.C) in 1942 and stayed for four years.
 This was a vast opportunity as it allowed her to travel and gain new skills.
 She traveled across Canada and after Victory in Europe Day she went to London, England where she met her future husband, artist Bruno Bobak.
 As part of the C.W.A.C., she was appointed to document training, marching, working and any other contributions to the war.

 From the beginning of her army career she kept a diary that provides a unique visual record of the C.W.A.C life during the war that spans from November 1942 to September 1945.
 Her drawing style and often self-deprecating commentary has a humorous tone and gives the whole diary a comedic tone.
-In structure, it was made to look like a broadsheet newspaper with newspaper with handwritten material, and letter to the editor.
+In structure, it was made to look like a broadsheet newspaper with handwritten material, and letter to the editor.
 The diary was originally created as a personal record but A.Y.
 Jackson felt it demonstrated her potential as a war artist and is now seen as a unique view into a woman's experiences in Second World War army life.
 It was three years after she enlisted that she was appointed by the Canadian War Artists Selection Committee as Canada's first female official war artist.
 Some sketches such as "Gas Drill, Vermilion was a preparatory material for her piece Gas Drill (1944) which is now held at the Canadian War Museum.